Passing data to your hookables

 • Hookable-level defined data

-The context data from these two sources are merged and passed with the metadata to the hookable template or component, so we can use them.
+Context data from these two sources is merged and passed to the hookable template or component together with the metadata , so we can access them.

 Example